-With mega-liners ready to carry up to 5,000 passengers, or the population of a small town, cruise ships seem only to be growing in size.
+There is a big emphasis today in building large ships vs small cruise ships.
+With mega-liners ready to carry up more than 5,000 passengers, or the population of a small town, cruise ships seem only to be growing in size.

 For the most part that's true and for good economic reasons: It's more cost effective to put a lot of people aboard one ship instead of building a sizable fleet.

 Larger ships can offer many more attractions, such as ice skating rinks, rock climbing walls and shopping arcades.
-These activities are intended in part to attract people who've never cruised, which is more than 90% of the population.
+These activities are intended in part to attract people who've never cruised, which is about 90% of the population.

 Personally, I suspect the emphasis on gargantuan will come back to bite the cruise lines in their collective behinds.
 When everyone is pretty much visiting the same destinations, what incentive is there to take a third or fourth cruise?

-The “been-there, done-that” philosophy is too well ingrained in many people, even if shore excursions expand.
+The ?been-there, done-that? philosophy is too well ingrained in many people, even if shore excursions in those destinations expand.

 The trend is likely to be this: large ships will introduce people to cruising.
-On later cruises, these same people will take smaller ships to where they really want to go.
+On later cruises, these same people will take smaller ships to where the the big ships can't.

-I mean, how many times can you go to Hell (Grand Cayman)?
+I mean, how many times can you go to Hell (in Grand Cayman)?